What is Diflucan?

 You may take Diflucan with or without food.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Diflucan will not treat a viral infection such as the flu or a common cold.
+Use Diflucan for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Fluconazole will not treat a viral infection such as the flu or a common cold.

-You may store liquid Diflucan in a refrigerator, but do not allow it to freeze.
-Throw away any leftover liquid medicine that is more than 2 weeks old.
+You may store the oral suspension between 86 F (30 C) and 41 F (5 C), but do not allow it to freeze.
+Throw away any leftover liquid that is more than 2 weeks old.

 What happens if I miss a dose?